nyu-acsys/template-proofs/README_oopsla21.md

 This artifact relies on two tools: Iris (a high-order concurrent separation logic built on top of Coq) and GRASShopper (a program verification tool).
 The artifact is packaged with these software preinstalled and the necessary files precompiled.

 Navigate to the folder `~/oopsla21_artifact`.
 Run the script `./run_experiments.sh` to generate the data from Table 1 (Section 8) from the paper.
 The script is expected to run for ~9 minutes.
-Note that the line counts for the code of the templates are obtained manually from the Coq proof scripts.
-Hence the relevant entries are filled with `?` in the generated rows.
+Note that the line count for the code of the template algorithms is obtained manually from the Coq proof scripts.
+Hence, the relevant entries are filled with `?` in the generated rows.

 ### Step-by-step Setup Guide

-Before diving into details about how to use the tools packaged with the artifact, we first provide details below about how to reproduce the setup of the VirtualBox Image.
-The proofs contained in this artifact are available publicly at `https://github.com/nyu-acsys/template-proofs/tree/book`.
+Before instructions for the usage of the tools packaged with the artifact, we first provide details below about how to reproduce the setup of the VirtualBox Image.
+The proofs contained in this artifact are available publicly at `https://github.com/nyu-acsys/template-proofs/tree/multicopy_with_vals`.
 The instructions to generate the `oopsla21_artifact` directory are as follows:

 ```bash
 sudo apt install git 			# ignore if git already installed